 The Village of Oswego was advertising for sealed bids for the sale of the old Oswego Library.
 The library had been given to the village in the will of former postmaster Lorenzo Rank dated Oct.
 6, 1908.
-The Nineteenth Century Club had operated a lending library in the building since November 1911.
+The Nineteenth Century Club had operated a lending library in the building since November 1911 [sic.
+The club moved their library to the building in April 1929.
+Previously, it had been housed in rooms above stores on the east side of Main Street.
+See the April 3, 1929 "Oswego" column in the Kendall County Record].
 Proceeds from the sale were to be used to help pay for the new library planned for a site at Main and Jefferson Street.